-‘People want change but fear the guns’: Fighting for democracy in eSwatini
+‘People want change but fear the guns’: Fighting for democracy in Eswatini

 Intimidation

-According to an Afrobarometer survey from 2021, nearly half of eSwatini’s population would prefer democracy as their form of governance, and 59 percent of Swazis want the ban on political parties to be lifted.
+According to an Afrobarometer survey from 2021, nearly half of Eswatini’s population would prefer democracy as their form of governance, and 59 percent of Swazis want the ban on political parties to be lifted.

 Speaking to Al Jazeera, Nxumalo called the survey “madness”, saying that if Swazis wanted a different form of governance, “91 percent” would not have registered to vote in September’s elections.